ericdammannjr/Eric-D-GLY6932-Final-Project/README.md

 ![Local Image](figs/model_fit.png)

 **Figure 3:** This is a visualization of the raw data and the fitted Lotka-Volterra model with the estimated initial conditions and parameters.
 From this visual the model seems to fit the data pretty well.
-We now have a function for the time continuous estimation for predator and prey density.
+We now have a function for the time continuous estimation for predator and prey density!

 ![Local Image](figs/model_comparison.png)